 Do you necessarily need Sales Navigator to find leads on LinkedIn?

-When you start getting interested in LinkedIn prospecting, one of the first questions that’ll arise is whether or not you should sign up for LinkedIn’s Sales Navigator plan.
+When you start getting interested in LinkedIn prospecting, one of the first questions that’ll arise is whether you should sign up for LinkedIn’s Sales Navigator plan.

 In this article, we take a look at the pros and cons! 😜